 - 11. If a leak is suspected, the DPV should be immersed in water during the pressure test.
-It will be significantly buoyant with the batteries removed. - 12.
+It will be significantly buoyant with the battery removed. - 12.
 When finished, vent the body with the relief valve on the gauge assembly and remove it.
-Reinstall the test port plug and the screw for the battery connectors.
+Reinstall the test port plug and the screw next to battery connectors.